Last chance: Black Friday Deal

 Golf Ball Flight Laws (What You Need To Know & Common Misconceptions)

-Is it your hand position, the fact that you slide your hips, or do you think you picked your head up (you probably didn’t)?
-Golfers have plenty of reasons or excuses that they believe cause their golf shots to do what they do.
+Is it your hand position, the fact that you slide your hips, or do you think you picked your head up?

 What are Golf Ball Flight Laws?

-Without golf ball flight laws, we would not understand the difference between a fade and a draw and why one golf shot can go straight, and the next can hook.
+Without golf ball flight laws, we would not understand the difference between a fade and a draw and why one golf shot can go straight and the next can hook.

 What is the Importance of Ball Flight Laws?